dmkaplan2000/nxt_state/nxt_state.md

 Receipt of NXT transactions are quite evenly distributed among accounts as all accounts must receive NXT at least once and only a few accounts have received NXT many times.
 Faucet accounts are clearly visible in the cumulative distribution of NXT receipts by the linear growth between number of accounts and number of transfers received after about 10000 accounts.

 Only 3 accounts have received NXT more than 1000 times.
-Again, there accounts are undoubtedly associated with exchanges.
+Again, these accounts are undoubtedly associated with exchanges.

 <img src="figure/f_rec_quant.png" title="plot of chunk f_rec_quant" alt="plot of chunk f_rec_quant" style="display: block; margin: auto;" />

-**Figure 13.
+**Figure 14.
 Accounts receiving large numbers of NXT transfers.
 Panel on left shows cummulative distribution of all NXT transactions received by number of accounts summing from largest "receivers" to smallest (the 23866 NXT accounts receiving the most NXT transfers represent 95% of all NXT transfers).
 Panel on right shows number of NXT transfers received in high transfer accounts.**

 **Table 3.
 20 accounts with the largest number of NXT transfers received.**